 This recipe is super easy to make, and really only requires a few simple ingredients.
 Aside from the veggies (which can be swapped out for whatever you have on hand!), you can probably find everything you need in your pantry.

-- canned pumpkin (or you can always puree fresh pumpkin yourself, if you’d rather!)
+- canned pumpkin (Be sure to get plain canned pumpkin, not pumpkin pie filling.
+Or you can always roast and puree fresh pumpkin yourself, if you’d rather!)

 - bok choy